 Who was Saul?
-In Bible, we find out that he is characterized at his good times as a responsible, humble, and faithful man of God.
-If you want to know more about him, keep reading this article.
+In Bible, we find out that he is characterized as a responsible, humble, and faithful man of God in his good times.
+If you’d like to know more about him, please keep reading this article.

 Where was King Saul born?

-Saul, the biggest King of Israel was born in Tall al Ful in the city of Jerusalem.
-He also died at the battle from the Gilboa Mountain in his sword.
+Saul, the most prominent King of Israel, was born in Tall al Ful in Jerusalem.
+He also died at the battle of Gilboa Mountain with his sword.

 The first king of biblical Israel was Saul.
-King Saul becomes King by-election and anointing of him also raised several questions.
+King Saul became King by election, and his anointing of him also raised several questions.
 Was this election good or bad?
 Did God want to punish his people by anointing Saul?
-The election was a way for the Lord to show the Israelites the harm that a king could do to the people.
+The election was a way for the Lord to show the Israelites the harm a king could do to the people.
 We can not imagine portraying God as an angry man who takes childish revenge on those who hold different opinions.
 The Lord shows that Saul is the one who will respond to the needs of the people.

-From the very beginning, the author creates a very special image of Saul.
-His physical appearance presents the son of Kish as a special man, unlike any other in Israel: “young and handsome, so that there was no one in Israel more handsome than he; he was taller from the shoulders up than all the people” (I Kings 9:2).
+From the beginning, the author creates an extraordinary image of Saul.
+His physical appearance presents the son of Kish as a remarkable man, unlike any other in Israel: “young and handsome, so that there was no one in Israel more handsome than he; he was taller from the shoulders up than all the people” (I Kings 9:2).
 His description was meant to show that the Lord had chosen the best of them to be king so that the Israelites would accept God’s choice.

 Biblical text about Saul’s qualities

-If Saul was young, handsome, and tall, did these physical qualities make him a moral, God-fearing person worthy to lead the chosen people?
-Saul was a very beautiful, wise, and moral person.
-The biblical text shows that it is not always the case that outward beauty is matched by an inward, spiritual beauty.
+If Saul was young, handsome, and tall, did these physical qualities make him a moral, God-fearing person worthy of leading the chosen people?
+Saul was a superb, wise, and honest person.
+The biblical text shows that it is only sometimes the case that outward beauty is matched by inward, spiritual beauty.
 But in Saul’s case, things seem to fit: the chosen one also had the spiritual qualities for it.

-The meeting between Saul and Samuel is prompted by the fact that the latter was out looking for his father’s donkeys.
-The biblical text shows that the search was extremely intense.
+The meeting between Saul and Samuel is prompted by the latter being out looking for his father’s donkeys.
+The biblical text shows that the search was highly intense.

-Saul seems to follow the image of the good shepherd looking for his lost sheep, only in this case the sheep are replaced by donkeys.
-But the image of the responsible shepherd is identical.
+Saul seems to follow the image of the good shepherd looking for his lost sheep.
+Only, in this case, donkeys replace sheep.
+But the idea of the responsible shepherd is identical.
 Moreover, when this search fails to reach its goal, Saul’s thought, at the urging of his servant, turns to the man of God.
 He does not ask for help from a witch, as he will do later, but turns to the God of his fathers.

 Witch of Endor in the Bible

 When Samuel died, Saul went to a witch to raise Samuel from death.
-Before a decisive battle with the Philistines, Saul calls on a witch in the town of Endor, who he asks to “raise” Samuel.
+Before a decisive battle with the Philistines, Saul calls on a witch in the town of Endor, asking him to “raise” Samuel.
 The woman listens to him and describes what she sees: “I see as it were a god coming out of the earth” (I Kings 28:13).
-Saul asks her for details of the vision, and the witch continues, “There comes out of the earth a very old man dressed in a long robe”.
-Now comes the most interesting part: “Then Saul knew that it was Samuel, and he fell on his face and worshipped him.”
+Saul asks her for details of the vision, and the witch continues, “There comes out of the earth a very old man dressed in a long robe.”
+The most exciting part comes: “Then Saul knew it was Samuel, and he fell on his face and worshipped him.”

-It would seem, as the biblical text goes, that the prophet Samuel was raised from the dead by witches and delivered very real messages to Saul, even foretelling his future.
+As the biblical text goes, the prophet Samuel was raised from the dead by witches and delivered authentic messages to Saul, even foretelling his future.

-Incidentally, the witch is called in Hebrew ballet or, literally “mistress of the dead spirit”, and it would be understood, from the Hebrew, that she did indeed have supernatural powers.
+Incidentally, the witch is called in Hebrew ballet or, literally, “mistress of the dead spirit,” and it would be understood from the Hebrew that she indeed had supernatural powers.

 King Saul accomplishments

-Saul had many accomplishments but the great ones were that he fought many battles for God and win them all and that he became King of Israel.
-When Samuel tries to reveal to him the choice the Lord has made, Saul shows him his social position.
-Saul’s origin was a humble one: from the smallest tribe and the least family of that tribe.
+Saul had many accomplishments, but the great ones were that he fought many battles for God, won them all, and became King of Israel.
+When Samuel tries to reveal to him the Lord’s choice, Saul shows him his social position.
+Saul’s origin was humble: from the smallest tribe and the most diminutive family of that tribe.
 And he was aware of this descent.
-But from this perspective, his choice fits the pattern of the divine choices by which the Lord intended to deliver Israel: simple men, powerless so that the Israelites would understand that help comes from God.
+But from this perspective, his choice fits the pattern of the divine decisions by which the Lord intended to deliver Israel: simple men, powerless so that the Israelites would understand that help comes from God.

 Lessons from the life of King Saul.
-Why it happened the fall of Saul?
+Why it happened the fall of Saul happen all?

 The fall of Saul happened because of several sins.

-Greatness and power change man.
-The same thing happens to Israel’s first king, as Saul changes not even a year after being elected king.
+Greatness and power change, man.
+The same happened to Israel’s first king.
+Saul changed a year after being elected king.
 The first mistake mentioned by the biblical author is related to the battle against the Philistines, the enemies of God’s people.
 The scriptural text describes in detail the events and the place where they take place.
-The idea is that Saul waited 8 days, the time appointed by Samuel, but seeing that Samuel was delayed, he decided to offer sacrifice to God himself so that he could proceed more quickly to the battle against the Philistines (I Kings 13).
+The idea is that Saul waited eight days, the time appointed by Samuel.
+Still, seeing that Samuel was delayed, he sacrificed himself to God to proceed more quickly to the battle against the Philistines (I Kings 13).

 The coming of the prophet also brings rebuke to Saul for exceeding his authority.
 In the first place, the sacrifice could only be offered by the Lord’s servants, those who had been chosen from the tribe of Levi to serve in the Holy Tent.
 Later, another king who tried to do a similar thing would be struck with leprosy (II Chronicles 26).
 Second, Saul was supposed to wait for Samuel, but the desire to fight the Philistines was stronger than obedience to the prophet.